The art of conservation: How artists are helping save our wildlife

 Across the motu, artists and creatives take inspiration from our wild environments and the special animals which call them home.
 Their art is a celebration of these unique species but also serves as a reminder that for some, their mere existence is precarious at best.

-Predator Free New Zealand Trust meets four artists donating a portion of their sales to support conservation organisations that preserve the species and environments that act as their muses.
+Predator Free New Zealand Trust meets three artists donating a portion of their sales to support conservation organisations that preserve the species and environments that act as their muses.

 Hannah Shand